-- Featured text the title, author and edition used. - Story synopsis a brief outline of the story. - Early learning goals from Curriculum guidance for the foundation stage, which are relevant to the chapter's focus. - Objectives from the National Literacy Strategy, which link in with the Early learning goals. - Materials needed everything needed to do the session and activities. - Optional materials for other activities a list of resources needed for the other structured play activities. - Preparation details of what needs to be done beforehand.
+- One or two featured poems the title(s) and the poet(s). - Early learning goals from Curriculum guidance for the foundation stage, which are relevant to the chapter's focus. - Objectives from the National Literacy Strategy, which link in with the Early learning goals. - Materials needed everything needed to do the session and activities. - Optional materials for other activities a list of resources needed for the other structured play activities. - Preparation details of what needs to be done beforehand.
 This often includes something like Make a set of picture matching cards using Photocopiable Sheet 5.
 The most effective way of doing this is to photocopy the sheet, stick it onto card and when the glue is dry, cut the sheet into the individual cards.
 You might like to ask the children to colour those cards that have pictures.
-You could laminate the cards for future use and to protect against everyday wear and tear. - Introducing the text for you as the practitioner either with everyone together or in groups, as you require.
+You could laminate the cards for future use and to protect against everyday wear and tear. - Introducing the poem for you as the practitioner either with everyone together or in groups, as you require.
 Although this section has been scripted, this is for guidance only and naturally you should present the material in your own 'style'.
 There may be questions asked and issues explored in this section which you feel aren't appropriate for your children's achievement level.
 The flexibility of the session means that you can 'pick and mix' those bits that are relevant to your own situation, leaving out what you don't want, or exploring further something that may be looked at in less detail than you'd like.
-(Note: There may be times when you prefer to explore a text together over several sessions and therefore you might use only a part of this section each time.) - Focus activities these can be done in whichever way you prefer, e.g. adult-led, in groups, independent, child-selected, etc. They have been designed to cater for different achievement levels and obviously you should 'pick and mix' as you require.
+There may be times when you prefer to explore a poem together over several sessions and therefore you might only use part of this section each time. - Focus activities these can be done in whichever way you prefer, e.g. adult-led, in groups, independent, child-selected, etc. They have been designed to cater for different achievement levels and obviously you should 'pick and mix' as you require.
 You could adapt, add to or ignore them according to your own setting's needs.
 Some of the games have a competitive element in them, for example by winning tokens or avoiding 'elimination'.
-These can be adapted, if you prefer, to leave out that element of the game, in which case the children's satisfaction at their own achievement is the outcome of the activity. - Other structured play activities suggestions for other things to do as an 'optional extra'.
-They bring in wider aspects of Early learning goals and the NLS objectives, beyond the chapter's main focus.
-Some of the activities are competitive but, as mentioned above, you can adapt them to leave out this element if you prefer. - Related photocopiable sheets.
+These can be adapted, if you prefer, to leave out that element of the game, in which case the children's satisfaction at their own achievement is the outcome of the activity.